a-e/ameh/README.md

 The name "ameh" came from "atlas meh", which you could see as a synonym for "atlas shrug" if you're into that sort of thing.
-The goal of this project is to make me (and possibly others) have a "meh" attitude towards Atlassian product maintenance, instead of the "please fire me and put me out of my misery" attitude that I have now.
+The goal of this project is to make me (and possibly others) have a "meh, no problem" attitude towards Atlassian product maintenance, instead of the "please fire me and put me out of my misery" attitude that I have now.

 Ideas